Revindication of Orthodox churches in the Second Polish Republic: Attempts at recovery through the courts and demolishing "unnecessary churches" in 1929

-Demolishing "unnecessary churches" in 1929

 In 1929, the state authorities also planned to demolish "unnecessary" churches, specifically to demolish 97 buildings.
 Parallel to this was the policy of keeping a number of churches closed, even when they were in Orthodox areas.
 This time the action was met with a sharp protest from the Orthodox community, the Ukrainian parliamentary representation and the hierarchy of the Orthodox Church.
 On October 26, 1929, in the Metropolitan's pastoral letter, he called for the unification of the entire Orthodox community in Poland, sacrifice to pay for legal assistance, and prayer.
 Russian and Ukrainian organisations (a special committee chaired by Serhij Chruckyj developed and published documents relating to the recovery of churches) additionally appealed to the Sejm.
 Protests also flowed in from the Ukrainian Orthodox Church and from outside Poland, with protests held in Europe, the US and Japan, and one of the organisations even appealed to the League of Nations.
 Meanwhile, the Minister of Education Czerwinski, when repeatedly asked by MPs about the fate of the Ukrainian Orthodox Church, pretended to be unfamiliar with the topic.
 He assured them that there were no plans to demolish churches and that he was not aware of cases of desecration of religious objects.
 Finally, the overwhelming attitude of the Orthodox community meant that fewer churches (23 of them) were destroyed than had initially been planned.